ScottDikowitz/Instashare/README.md

 ## Implementation Timeline

 ### Phase 1: user auth, routes, models and api (2 days)
-I will design landing page, the user signup/signin, models and api for the site, and make sensible routes.
+ I will design landing page, the user signup/signin, models and api for the site, and make routes for posts api and user pages.
+I will have the posts index and the user show page nested in a react router.
 Then I will design an api for pulling post information from the database.
-I suspect that I will need to use AWS for storing images.
-Also, header.
+I will also create a basic header, and links for navigation.

 [Details][phase-one]